backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 The best set of parameters from the grid search improved the AUC score by 7.74%.

 An AUC of 0.5 is no better than randomly guessing, and an AUC of 1.0 would be perfectly seperating the group of passing students from the group who failed.
 The random forest model is right in the middle with a score of 0.77.
-As long as the model performs better than guessing, I've done good..
-Right?
+As long as the model performs better than random, I've done good.. right?

-Well, let's just hope the logistic regression model performs better.
+Well, let's just say that I hope the logistic regression model performs better.

 ## <center>Logistic Regression</center>
-I will be using the same methods of feature selection and parameter tuning that I used for the random forest model.
+Here, I'll be using the same methods of feature selection and parameter tuning that I used for the random forest model.

 ### Feature Selection